-If you write to us, be sure your letter includes your social security number and your daytime and evening telephone numbers.
+If you write to us, be sure your letter includes your social security number or individual taxpayer identification number, your daytime and evening telephone numbers.
 Send your letter to:

 FRANCHISE TAX BOARD PO BOX 942840 SACRAMENTO CA 94240-0040

 We will respond to your letter within ten weeks.
 In some cases, we may need to call you for additional information.